-This Half Terms Value: Tolerance
+This Half Terms Value: Determination

-Dear Parents and Carers,
+Dear Parent and Carers,

 We hope that you and your family will join with us as we promote this value in school.